serghiou/best-of-data-science/best-of-statistics.md

 **[Modern Statistics for Modern Biology.](http://web.stanford.edu/class/bios221/book/)** Book.
 An open book containing the essentials of modern statistical approaches to data analysis in biology.
 I love the interface, the comments on the side, the seamlessly integrated questions/answers and the examples of R code.

+## Frequentist

+**[Regression and ANOVA.](http://statweb.stanford.edu/~jtaylo/courses/stats203/)** Tutorial.
+These are the materials of the main regression analysis course at Stanford at the Masters level.
+A good overview of the most important methods and of resources you can use to extend your knowledge.

 ## Bayesian statistics